CarlosFdez/personalwebsite/portfolio_data/development/blog/0001-creating-supetroupe-dot-com/content.md

 The API receives its data from the portfolio system, which is fed by a directory of files indexed using MongoDb.
 A custom build process performs this indexing.
 The portfolio files are stored in a seperate github repository as a cheap backup and deployment system.
 This arrangement normally scales poorly but for a single portfolio it should remain manageable.

-Reusing the API makes it easier to guarantee that both the server and client will render correctly with less testing.
+Reusing the API makes it easier to guarantee that both the server and client will render correctly with less testing required.

 ## Special thanks